yyu233/StudyNote/Work/Gain.md

 14. **Challenge happens when thinking an issue in large scale.
 It becomes more complicated and easily out of control. (i.e. parallel working)**
 15. Am I aware of what I am doing?
 Do I have an expected result in my mind for the progam?
 Can I understand the log written by others?
 How can I make a log readable to other people?
 16. When the program stops, what about the life cylce of other dependencies?
+17. Awareness of information security.
+(When is it sensitive and risky for company, partner and customer data?)
+Awareness of conflict of interest (Is what I and my client are doing potentially threantening my company's interest?)

 Problem Solving:
 1. Simplifying is the lord....